 August 2018: The cycle path between Puchenau and Linz got rerouted over two kilometers (1.2 mi).
 The new way goes along a three meter wide path next to the Danube.
 This is much saver than the previous route, alongside a busy, noisy major road.
 Well done!
 The new section may not be in your set of maps yet.
 This is the route of the new path:

 February 2018: More of Germany's ICE trains now take bicycles.
 There is space of up to eight bicycles on selected trains/connections.
 The space for your bicycle needs to be booked in advance!
 You also need a spcial ticket for your bicycle (called 'Fahrradkarte', currently €9 per bicycle incl. reservation)

 July 2017: From May 2019, Donaubus will offer a river taxi from Ottensheim (10 km before Linz) to Linz and return.
-The hourly service will cut out some (occasionally anoying) 10 km and turn it into a relaxing ride down the Danube.
+The hourly service will cut out some (partly anoying) 10 km and turn it into a relaxing ride down the Danube.
 We highly recommend to take the river taxi and can't wait to go on the first ride in 2019 ourselves.